Bump On Top Of Shoulder

 In most cases, a lump on top of the shoulder will settle down fairly quickly with home treatments, but some will require medical intervention such as a course of physical therapy, medication or injections.
 Occasionally, greater intervention may be required such as surgery but this is rare.

 Here we will look at both the common and rarer causes of a bump on top of the shoulder, the common causes and symptoms of each and then go on to look at how to treat them.
 We will also cover how to tell if it is something serious and when to seek medical advice.
+If your lump is in a slightly different location, check out the shoulder lumps, lump on back of shoulder and collarbone lumps articles.

 What Causes A Lump On Top Of The Shoulder?